EMACS Scholars Program

 - Generous financial support.

-- A Living Learning Community in which all scholars live in the same dorm and take many of the same classes.
+- A Living Learning Community in which all scholars live in the same residence hall and take many of the same classes.
 Scholars may choose to room with a student not in the program.
 Exceptions to the housing requirement for transfer students may be considered on a case-by-case basis.